blaenk/site/input/notes/postgresql.markdown

 The `VALUES` command followed by expression lists is treated syntactically equivalent to a `SELECT` statement and can appear anywhere a `SELECT` can.
 It can be used as part of a `UNION` and can have a sort specification attached.
 It's most commonly used as a data source in an `INSERT` command and as a subquery.

+## Common Table Expressions

+The `WITH` syntax can be used to write auxiliary statements, often referred to as _Common Table Expressions_ (CTEs), for use in a larger query.
+Common Table Expressions can be thought of as defining temporary tables that exist just for one query.
+Each auxiliary statement in a `WITH` clause can be a `SELECT`, `INSERT`, `UPDATE`, or `DELETE`.
+The `WITH` clause is attached to a primary statement that can also be any one of those.

 # Value Expressions

 A value expression is one of: